mustardseeddatabase/msdb/README.md

 ## Set up access accounts, roles and privileges

+TODO make a rake task to configure the first access account.

 When it is first installed, the application is configured with a single access account with user name "admin" and password "password".

 Another account should be configured, and the default account removed.
 It is a serious security vulnerability to leave the default account configured.